top of page

 The link between the pill and mood changes has been debated for decades, with conflicting research results.
 It’s difficult to confirm a direct cause-and-effect relationship because adolescence is already a time of significant biological, psychological and social change, all of which can independently increase depression risk.

-To complicate things further, some girls will experience severe mood symptoms from their natural hormone cycles (such as premenstrual dysphoric disorder or PMDD) and for them, the pill may actually improve mood.
+To complicate things further, some girls will experience severe mood symptoms from their natural hormone cycles (such as premenstrual dysphoric disorder or PMDD) and for them, the pill may actually improve mood. they may get an improvement in their low mood symptoms with the pill.

 What Does The Research Say?